skip to content

 PhD Study at MMLL

-A PhD (Doctor of Philosophy) is a substantial piece of original scholarship, for which the research and writing-up can be reasonably expected to be completed in three to four years (or for part-time students, where this is offered, five to seven years).
+A PhD (formally known as Doctor of Philosophy) is a substantial piece of original scholarship, for which the research and writing-up can be reasonably expected to be completed in three to four years (or for part-time students, where this is offered, five to seven years).
 In MMLL the maximum word limit is 80,000 words.
 For the purposes of a PhD, the notion of originality means that the thesis should represent a significant contribution to learning, through the discovery of new knowledge, or through the connection of previously unrelated facts, or the development of new theory, or the revision of older views, or some combination of these different criteria.

 During the period of research, students will work closely with a Supervisor who is a specialist in their research area.
 Students are additionally assigned an Advisor who acts as a second point of contact for academic advice.
 In addition to providing specialist supervision, the Faculty runs a programme of professional training for the benefit of all research students.